iataand/cross-measure/README.md

 ## 21.02.2025

 - [X] Implement text messaging feature with firestore
-- [ ] Configure e2e cypress tests with a custom cookie
+- [X] Configure e2e cypress tests with a custom cookie
+- [X] Add an e2e test for profile connections

+## 25.02.2025

+- [ ] Add an e2e for profile creation
-- [ ] Add an e2e test for profile connections
+- [ ] Add an e2e test for creating connections
+- [ ] Add an e2e test for sending messages